|Start||September 14, 2020|

 Establish your own distinct approach as a sound engineer, a music producer and a creative music technologist.

-Our flagship Creative Music Production & Sound Engineering Bachelor Degree (BA Hons) is a profound focussed and innovative course that focuses on learning by doing.
+Our flagship Creative Audio Production & Sound Engineering Bachelor Degree (BA Hons) is a profound focussed and innovative 3 year course that focuses on learning by doing.
 Using challenging real-life scenarios you will develop all of the industry standard tools, technical know how and essential techniques required to record, mix, produce and master music whilst you build a sound engineer or music producer portfolio and your own unique profile.

 Fully immerse yourself in the subject whilst developing comprehensive knowledge of practical tools, technical and creative techniques, industry knowledge, critical analysis and the human attributes required to pursue a rewarding and successful career in sound engineering, music production, mastering, sound design, and a whole range of opportunities within the wider music, film and gaming industry.